-Your first appointment lays the foundation for our work together.
-The fee for our first counseling session is $140.
-All following appointments are $120.
-A session typically is 50 minutes.
+Your first appointment sets the foundation for our work together.
+The fee for our first counseling session is $160.
+You should plan for this initial session to be about 60 minutes.
+Typical follow-up therapy appointments are 45-and 50 minutes long at a rate of $120.
 Fees are adjusted for shorter or longer lengths and the number of people included in the session.

-I accept payment in the form of cash, check, all major debit and credit cards, HSA (Health Savings Account) cards, Flexible Spending Account cards, Health Reimbursement Account cards.
+I accept payment in the form of cash, check, all major debit and credit cards, HSA (Health Savings Account) cards, Flexible Spending Account (FSA) cards, and Health Reimbursement Account cards.

-Payment will be requested at the beginning of our session.
-I have chosen Square as my service provider to process payments made using chip or mag stripe cards.
-Square offers personal health information security that is compliant with the federal privacy laws under HIPAA.
+Payment for session fees will be requested at the beginning of our session.
+When you choose to pay by any method other than cash or check, I will generate the charge using Stripe.
+Stripe is an online service integrated within Simple Practice (the Electronic Health Record platform I have chosen).
+Your card information is stored within your record in my Simple Practice database.
+Both platforms provide personal health information security that is compliant with the federal privacy laws under HIPAA.
 You may know that all credit card processing services charge a transaction fee to merchants.
 Unlike some merchants, I absorb this charge and do not add it to your session fee.

 What to Expect